UWPCE-PythonCert/PythonCertDevel/source/modules/Pep8.rst

 What can you spot as an error, bad practice, or poor style?

-Now let's see what pylint listing1.py has to say:
+Now see what pylint listing1.py has to say:

 .. code-block:: bash